bottkars/controlplane-jump-azure/README.md

 - An Azure Subscription
 - A Service Principal
 - A Pivotal Network Refresh Token
+- Access to Pivotal Automation Control Plane Components on Pivnet
 - local machine with azure az cli

 With this Guide you Create